AnhDuc2000/test-jenkins/tests/README.md

 ## Manual Unit Testing

-Before testing, it is recommended to open a Chrome Incognito or Microsoft Edge InPriate browser window.
+Before testing, it is recommended to open a Chrome Incognito or Microsoft Edge/IE InPrivate browser window.
 This starts you fresh with no cookies/previous login info, and better replicates a brand new user.

 * TEST-UNIT-1 Display login screen
     - Access your given URL.
 See [architecture](../docs/architecture.md) for a list of URLs.